Skip to main

 Attendance

-The Senate has indicated that excused absences for in-person participation include quarantine and other recommended/required absences by a medical, public-health, or government officials.
-Senate Rule 5.2.5.2 states that a student shall not be penalized for excused absences.
+The Administrative Regulations indicate that excused absences for in-person participation include quarantine and other recommended/required absences by a medical, public-health, or government officials.

 Unexcused absences should be handled by the penalties listed in the course syllabus.
 If a penalty is not listed, the student cannot be penalized for unexcused absences.